Vanilla Chai Spice Dried Pears

 Grain-Free Butternut Squash Pie with Pecan-Crumble Crust

-He was right: it was a butternut squash pie inside of a pecan pie.
+It was my butternut-pie-making-friend who said it first: a crust made of pecans is like a butternut pie inside of a pecan pie.
+A custardy filling nestled inside a crunchy, sweet, nutty shell.
 The butter and sugar caramelized in the oven while the pecans toasted, making something so delicious it stole the show, even from the pie filling itself.

 In this pie, crust is no longer just a vehicle for transporting filling.
 It's a part of the experience, as must as every other ingredient.